news-r/nltk4r/README.md

 remotes::install_github("news-r/nltk4r")
 ```

-You are advised to install the Python dependencies in a virtual environment.
+You are advised to make use of a virtual environment.

 ``` r
 # replace with path of your choice